aaronanderson/quarkus-multitenancy/README.md

      </dependency>
     ```

+1. Add `quarkus.vertx.customize-arc-context=false` to the src/main/resources/application.properties file to enable the full ARC CDI container instead of the minimal [rective stack](https://github.com/quarkusio/quarkus/pull/27443) one.

 1. Create an [Tenant Loader](runtime/src/main/java/io/github/aaronanderson/quarkus/multitenancy/runtime/TenantLoader.java) implementation that will retrieve individual tenant configuration details based on the resolved tenant ID.

 1. Review and run the [example appliation](example) for insight on how to setup tenant routing and utilize the @TenantScope CDI scope.
 Login with any user ID/password combination as authentication is not enforced.